nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Edits a specified task in the current team.
 The task index is compulsory, while the other fields are optional and will be overwritten accordingly.

+Multiple assignees can be assigned at one time, by specifying the indices of each of the members, separated by spaces. e.g. `edit task 1 -a 1 3 4` will assign members 1, 3 and 4.

 Format:

-- `edit task TASK_INDEX -n "TASK_NAME" [-a ASSIGNEE_INDEX] [-d "DEADLINE"]`
+- `edit task TASK_INDEX -n "TASK_NAME" [-a ASSIGNEE_INDEX] [-d DEADLINE]`

 Examples:

-* `edit task 1 -n "Merge PR" -a 1 -d "2022-12-02 23:59"` will edit the first task in the current team's task list, setting the name as "Merge PR", setting the assignee as the first member in the team list and deadline as "02-Dec-2022 23:59".
+* `edit task 1 "Merge PR" -a 1 -d 2022-12-02 23:59` will edit the first task in the current team's task list, setting the name as "Merge PR", setting the assignee as the first member in the team list and deadline as "02-Dec-2022 23:59".
-* `edit task 1 -n "Update UG" -d "2022-12-02 23:59"` will edit the first task in the current team's task list, setting the name as "Update UG" and changing the deadline as "02-Dec-2022 23:59".
+* `edit task 1 "Update UG" -d 2022-12-02 23:59` will edit the first task in the current team's task list, setting the name as "Update UG" and changing the deadline as "02-Dec-2022 23:59".
 The assignees are not changed in this case.